ssmith51/advent-2021-rust/day_08/readme.md

 >* 6 = len(6) w/Top Line, Top Left & Middle, Bottom Left & Bottom, 1 of Right Lines
 >* 9 = len(6) left

-With that logic I spent wayyyyy too long trying to write this in rust.
+With that logic I spent wayyyyy too long trying to write this in Rust.
 I ran into the following challenges:

 1. How to do a `String` compare.
 All the `.contains()` function take `&str` not `String`, or `char` or `slice of chars`.
 I finally solved this, but it wasn't as simple as that.
 2. Letters were not guaranted to be in the same order!
 I brute forced this by converting `Strings` to `Vec<char`> to hold each indivual character, iterate over it and see if the readings value `String` contained that character